rscircus/SNSD/README.md

 ## Usage

 1. Clone the repo to your local directory
-1. Download clean speech and noise datasets into the same directory with scripts
+1. Download clean speech and noise datasets
+1. Use `pyenv` and `poetry` to install dependencies
 1. Specify your requirements in the config file (noisyspeech_synthesizer.cfg)
   - Specify sampling rate, audio format, audio length, silence length, total number of hours of noisy speech required and Speech to Noise Ratio (SNR) levels required.
     - Specify noise files to be excluded.
 Example: noise_types_excluded: Babble, Traffic.
 'None' of no files to be excluded.